-I'm a PhD student in political philosophy at the Department of Political Science at Stockholm University.
-My primary research interests lie in the intersection between politics, economics and philosophy, and my dissertation is about individual duties to contribute to justice.
-I also work on questions concerning the distributive effects of the current technological shift, including the rapid development of Artifical Intelligence.
+I research and teach at the Department of Political Science at Stockholm University.
+My primary research interests lie in the intersection between politics, economics and philosophy, and my recently finished dissertation concerns individual duties to contribute to justice.
+I also work on questions concerning the distributive effects of the rapid development and deployment of Artificial Intelligence.